gioblu/PJON/specification/PJON-protocol-specification-v3.0.md

 |  0  || 12 | 00000100 |   6    |      |   64   |      ||  6  |
 |_____||____|__________|________|______|________|______||_____|
 ```

-In the channel analysis phase transmitter assess the medium's state before starting transmission to avoid collision.
-If the medium is free for use, transmission phase starts where the packet is entirely transmitted.
-The receiving device calculates CRC and starts the response phase transmitting a single byte, `PJON_ACK` (decimal 6) in case of correct data reception.
-If no acknowledgement is received, after an exponential back-off delay, the transmitter device retries until acknowledgement is received or a maximum number of attempts is reached and packet transmission discarded.
+#### Shared mode

-Below, the same local transmission used as an example above, is formatted to be sent on a shared medium where device id `12` of bus `0.0.0.1` sends @ (decimal 64) to device id `11` of bus id `0.0.0.1`.
+Below, the same local transmission used as an example above, is formatted to be sent on a shared medium (adding 15 bytes of overhead) where device id `12` of bus `0.0.0.1` sends @ (decimal 64) to device id `11` of bus id `0.0.0.1`.
 The packet's content is prepended with the bus id of the recipient as requested by header's `MODE` bit and with the sender's bus and device id as requested by header's `TX INFO` bit.
 ```cpp
 Channel analysis              Transmission           Response __  __________________________________________________  ___